telerik/reporting-docs/knowledge-base/how-to-validate-report-parameters-on-the-client.md

 ## Description

-Client-side validation on a report parameter based on the value of another report parameter
+Data validation is vital to ensure the data is clean, correct and useful.
+Therefore, running validation on your data as it is ingested means you can be confident with the results.

 ## Solution

-The following guide shows how to validate a report parameter in [HTML5 ASP.NET MVC Report Viewer](../html5-report-viewer).
-The approach could be applied to any other Web Report Viewer.
+The following guide shows how to apply Client-side validation on a report parameter in [HTML5 ASP.NET MVC Report Viewer](../html5-report-viewer) based on the value of another report parameter.
+If you want to see this feature implemented on the Server-side, vote for it [here](https://feedback.telerik.com/reporting/1424141-server-side-parameters-validation).The approach could be applied to any other HTML5 Web Report Viewer.

 1. Start by creating custom parameter editors by defining them through the [ParameterEditors method](https://docs.telerik.com/reporting/m-telerik-reportviewer-mvc-ireportviewerbuilder-parametereditors) when creating the report viewer widget: